m-alcu/pico-donut/README.md

 https://www.a1k0n.net/2025/01/10/tiny-tapeout-donut.html

-I have basically mimic the behaviour or his demo, fps is about 7-8 fps in a pico2 displaying to st7789 (240x240) but drawing donut at 120x120 resolution.
+I have basically mimic the behaviour of the demo, fps is about 7-8 fps in a pico2 displayed to st7789 (240x240) but rendering donut at lower 120x120 resolution.

 This is the result: